 Facebook Live has certainly changed the face of social marketing since its general launch in 2016.
 And this trend is certainly not going away.
-In fact, in 2019 expect live streaming to be a key part of your social video strategy.
+In fact, expect live streaming to be a key part of your social video strategy.
 There’s one statistic you need to keep in mind here:

 Facebook Live videos gain six times the engagement of pre-recorded videos.